Travel Insurance

 The ETIAS application form is entirely online, either through the ETIAS website or mobile application.
 No biometric data is required.

 Most ETIAS applications are processed in just a few minutes.
-Some applications can take longer to process depending on a few factors such as if additional information is requested or if you need to attend an interview.
+Some applications can take longer to process, depending on a few factors such as whether additional information is requested or if you need to attend an interview.

-Applying for ETIAS travel authorization costs EUR 7 for adults, is free for minors (under 18 years of age), and also free for seniors over 70.
+Applying for ETIAS travel authorization costs EUR 20 for adults, is free for minors (under 18 years of age), and seniors over 70.

 There are several key differences between the Schengen visa and ETIAS.